pjazdzewski1990/ScalaConsultants.github.io/_posts/24-03-2015-clojurescript-reactjs-reagent.md

 I decided to use excellent [Reagent Leiningen template](https://github.com/reagent-project/reagent-template) for projects using Reagent.
 This template packages everything needed for production ready ClojureScript applications.
 It comes up with nice development environment that allows you to do instant subsecond builds of your whole app and see them immediately swapped in the browser resulting in very efficient workflow for learning and trying things out.

-Whole application logic except template stuff has around ~100 LOC of code.
+Whole application logic except template stuff has around ~100 lines of code.
 Let's go through most important parts of it.

 We will start by defining global state that keeps track of cards: